 If you’re an athlete or a regular gym-goer, you’ve likely heard the buzz around pre-workout supplements.
 These products promise to boost energy and enhance workout performance.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The main ingredient in most pre-workout products is caffeine.
-But that isn’t necessarily a bad thing.
-Caffeine can be great in the appropriate amount, says Kate Patton, MEd, RD, CCSD, LD.
-It stimulates the body’s central nervous system, improves reaction time and can reduce fatigue.
+The main ingredient in most pre-workout products is caffeine, which isn’t necessarily a bad thing.
+“Caffeine can be great in the appropriate amount,” Patton says.“It stimulates the body’s central nervous system, improves reaction time and can reduce fatigue.”

 Take a deeper look at some typical pre-workout ingredients, what they do and how to get them naturally in your diet: